postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 pm.environment.set("variable_key", "variable_value");
 ```

-> If you have view but not edit access to an environment, your script code will only affect the current value, and will not be synced or shared with your team.
+> If you have view access but not edit access to an environment, your script code will only affect the current value, and won't be synced or shared with your team.

 You can use `unset` to remove a variable: